-This type will allow you to access the data elements/items in the list referring to the corresponding index number of the item.
+This type will allow you to access the data elements/items in the list referring to the item’s corresponding index number.

 3. Negative Indexing in List

-This type will print the elements in the reverse order i.e. it will start traversing the list in reverse mode instead of straightway.
-In this, the list index will have negative integer i.e. -1,-2, etc.
+This type will print the elements in the reverse order, i.e. it will start traversing the list in reverse mode instead of straightway.
+In this, the list index will have a negative integer, i.e. -1,-2, etc.